Hong Kong China Temple: Renovation

-On January 29, 2019 the LDS Church announced the temple's July 8, 2019 closing for renovations.
-Following completion of the renovations, the temple was rededicated by Gerrit W. Gong on June 19, 2022.
+On January 29, 2019, the LDS Church announced the temple would close on July 8, 2019 for renovations.
+Updates included structural reinforcement, changes to the exterior design, and significant interior reconfigurations.
+The spire and angel Moroni statue were permanently removed, replaced by a smaller tower reflecting an understated yet culturally harmonious aesthetic.
+Following renovation, the temple was rededicated by Gerrit W. Gong, the church's first ethnically Chinese apostle, on June 19, 2022.